 Studying mountain gorillas at Karisoke™

-Since Dr. Dian Fossey established the Karisoke™ Research Center and began studying mountain gorillas in 1967, we have acquired an unparalleled amount of field expertise and data about mountain gorillas and their habitat, as well as the biodiversity of the region.
-Each year, Karisoke™ staff spend thousands of hours collecting basic information about the mountain gorillas, including their ranging patterns, changes in group composition (such as births, deaths, transfers), feeding and social behavior, health status, and major events (such as interactions among groups, group fissions, and dominance shifts).
+Since Dr. Dian Fossey established the Karisoke Research Center and began studying mountain gorillas in 1967, we have acquired an unparalleled amount of field expertise and data about mountain gorillas and their habitat, as well as the biodiversity of the region.
+Each year, Karisoke staff spend thousands of hours collecting basic information about the mountain gorillas, including their ranging patterns, changes in group composition (such as births, deaths, transfers), feeding and social behavior, health status, and major events (such as interactions among groups, group membership changes, and dominance shifts).
 Our databases are some of the longest running and largest in the world and are used by us and our colleagues in Rwanda and internationally to answer critical questions concerning the basic biology of the subspecies and practical issues regarding their survival.

 - Mountain gorilla groups are structured around a dominant male, multiple females and their offspring.

 - Both males and females often disperse from their birth group, with females immediately joining another group and males remaining solitary until they can attract females away from other males.

 - Group cohesion is maintained primarily through strong bonds between adult males and females.

 - Infanticide is a significant cause of infant mortality and is a reproductive strategy used by males to increase their reproductive success.

 We are currently undertaking a number of studies using both our long-term databases and new data currently being collected to answer many more questions about gorilla behavior, as well as their biology and many other aspects.